luxonis/depthai-python/docs/source/components/nodes/tof.rst

 .. code-block::

               ┌───────────┐    depth
-  inputConfig |           ├────────►
-  ───────────►│           | amplitude
-     input    |    ToF    ├────────►
-  ───────────►│           │    error
               │           ├────────►
+  inputConfig |           | amplitude
+  ───────────►│           ├────────►
+              │    ToF    │    error
+     input    |           ├────────►
+  ───────────►│           │ intensity
+              │           ├────────►
               └───────────┘

 **Message types**

 - ``inputConfig`` - :ref:`ToFConfig`
 - ``input`` - :ref:`ImgFrame`
-- ``depth`` - :ref:`ImgFrame`
+- ``depth`` - :ref:`ImgFrame` - Decoded depth map
 - ``amplitude`` - :ref:`ImgFrame`
+- ``intensity`` - :ref:`ImgFrame`
-- ``error`` - :ref:`ImgFrame`
+- ``phase`` - :ref:`ImgFrame` Phase image, useful for debugging (FP32)

 ToF Settings
 ############

-In :ref:`ToF depth` example we allow users to quickly configure the following ToF settings:
+In :ref:`ToF depth` example we allow users to quickly configure ToF settings.
+These are mostly for debugging, and should be enabled:

-- FFPN Correction; It's a process that corrects the fixed pattern noise (FPN) of the ToF sensor.
+- FPPN Correction; It's a process that corrects the fixed pattern noise (FPN) of the ToF sensor.
 It's enabled by default for best performance.
 - Wiggle Correction: It's a process that corrects the wiggle effect of the ToF sensor.
 It's enabled by default for best performance.
 - Temperature Correction: It's a process that corrects the temperature effect of the ToF sensor.
 It's enabled by default for best performance.

+And these settings are up to the user:

 - Optical Correction: It's a process that corrects the optical effect (On -> ToF returns distance represented by Green Line), so it matches :ref:`StereoDepth` depth reporting.
 - Phase Unwrapping - Process that corrects the phase wrapping effect of the ToF sensor.
-You can set it to [0..4].
+You can set it to [0..5 are optimized].
 The higher the number, the longer the ToF range, but it also increases the noise.
     - `0` - Disabled.
     - `1` - Up to 1.5 meters
     - `2` - Up to 3 meters